What Is a Fume Hood?

 Fume hoods provide localized filtration/ventilation and are designed to remove potentially hazardous or harmful fumes, vapors, and droplets away from lab personnel.

-Research, manufacturing, and medical labs handle a vast range of corrosive chemicals, biological/viral agents, materials that may cause respiratory irritation, and substances with highly flammable fumes.
+Research, manufacturing, and medical labs handle many corrosive chemicals, biological/viral agents, materials that may cause respiratory irritation, and substances with highly flammable fumes.
 Fume hoods allow researchers and lab personnel to handle these materials without the risk of inhaling toxic fumes or exposing themselves and the facility to infectious/viral contamination.

-In addition to protecting personnel from the potentially harmful effects of toxic chemicals and viral agents, fume hoods also create an isolated environment in which to perform experiments without the risk of contamination.
-Within a fume hood, air circulation is carefully controlled, and researchers can work without worrying about results being altered or product being contaminated.
+In addition to protecting personnel from the potentially harmful effects of toxic chemicals and viral agents, fume hoods create an isolated environment for experiments without contamination.
+Air circulation is carefully controlled within a fume hood, and researchers can work without worrying about results being altered or products being contaminated.

-Finally, fume hoods protect the environment at large by filtering the air and removing toxins, dust, and harmful fumes before expelling it from the facility and into the atmosphere.
+Finally, fume hoods protect the environment by filtering the air and removing toxins, dust, and harmful fumes before expelling them from the facility and into the atmosphere.

 How Do Fume Hoods Work?

-Fume hoods come in many shapes, sizes, and varieties, but all fume hoods work in basically the same way.
-Most typical fume hoods look like enclosed workbenches, featuring fully enclosed workspaces that act as an isolated environment for lab techs and researchers to perform testing.
+Fume hoods come in many shapes, sizes, and varieties, but all fume hoods work the same way.
+Most typical fume hoods look like enclosed workbenches, featuring fully enclosed workspaces that act as isolated environments for lab techs and researchers to perform testing.

 Fume hoods draw air in but do not let any air out, preventing fumes and dust from escaping into the lab or outside environment.

-Fume hoods feature a built-in ventilation system that draws the air away from lab personnel, moving it through a series of filters to remove toxins before expelling the air back into the lab, or outside of the facility.
-The front ‘sash’ can be lifted to accommodate items and tools, and can remain slightly open during testing to allow researchers to reach into the fume hood.
+Fume hoods feature a built-in ventilation system that draws air away from lab personnel, moving it through a series of filters to remove toxins before expelling the air back into the lab or outside the facility.
+The front ‘sash’ can be lifted to accommodate items and tools and remains slightly open during testing to allow researchers to reach into the fume hood.

 Typically, fume hoods feature fairly simple controls to switch internal exhaust fans on and off and include built-in lighting to increase visibility for the researcher/technician.
 Additionally, many fume hoods will automatically alert users to low airflow or warn them to close the sash to prevent contaminated air from escaping.